 Compassionate acts inspire others to demonstrate kindness and generosity.

-Creating positive connections to others can boost a person’s health and make them more resistant to illnesses.
+Creating positive connections with others can boost a person’s health and make them more resistant to illnesses.

 6. Breaks through our own anxiety and depression